TanStack/query/docs/src/pages/docs/guides/ssr.md

 ## Client Side Data Fetching

-If your queries are for data that is frequently updating and you don't necessarily need the data to be preset at render time (for SEO or performance purposes), then you don't need any extra configuration for React Query!
+If your queries are for data that is frequently updating and you don't necessarily need the data to be present at page load time (for SEO or performance purposes), then you don't need any extra configuration for React Query!
 Just import `useQuery` and fetch data right from within your components.

 This approach works well for applications or user-specific pages that might contain private or non-public/non-generic information.
-SEO is usually not relevant to these types of pages and full SSR of data is rarely needed in said situations.
+SEO is usually not as relevant to these types of pages and full SSR of data is rarely needed in said situations.

-## Pre-rendering

-If the page and its data needs to be rendered on the server, React Query comes built in with mechanisms to support this use case.
+## Server Side Rendering Overview

+React Query supports two ways of prefetching data on the server and passing that to the client.

+* Prefetch the data yourself and pass it in as `initialData`
+  * Quick to set up for simple cases
+  * Has some caveats
+* Prefetch the query via React Query and use de/rehydration
+  * Requires slightly more setup up front

 The exact implementation of these mechanisms may vary from platform to platform, but we recommend starting with Next.js which supports [2 forms of pre-rendering](https://nextjs.org/docs/basic-features/data-fetching):

 - Static Generation (SSG)
 - Server-side Rendering (SSR)

-With React Query and Next.js, you can pre-render a page for SEO and gracefully upgrade that page's queries during hydration to support caching, invalidation and background refetching on the client side.
+React Query supports both of these forms of pre-rendering.

+## Prefetch the data yourself and pass it in as `initialData`

-For example, together with Next.js's [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation), you can pass the pre-fetched data for the page to `useQuery`'s' `initialData` option:
+Together with Next.js's [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation), you can pass the pre-fetched data for the page to `useQuery`'s' `initialData` option:

 ```jsx
 export async function getStaticProps() {